shinroo7/javascript-fundamentals/js dom-2/dom-2.md

 ### nodeValue & textContent

-get same results, the content of the text
+get same results, return the text value of the element

 - nodeValue: need to take extra steps to get proper value
 - textContent: easier to get text content